ddelsizov/jenkins-ansible-environment/README.md

 - Tighten the security - Currently it is all plaintext, non-ssh keys operation, strictly home lab usage.
 - Deploy other useful plugins for Jenkins
-- Add another host with Nagios for monitoring of the infrastructure
+- Build my own Jenkins, slave and docker roles, instead of using galaxy supplied roles.